 Displays a report of type

 report-typefor the data node identified by

 node_id, or for all data nodes using

-Currently, there are two accepted values for
+Currently, there are three accepted values for

 BackupStatusprovides a status report on a cluster backup in progress

 MemoryUsagedisplays how much data memory and index memory is being used by each data node as shown in this example:

-ALL REPORT MEMORYNode 1: Data usage is 5%(177 32K pages of total 3200) Node 1: Index usage is 0%(108 8K pages of total 12832) Node 2: Data usage is 5%(177 32K pages of total 3200) Node 2: Index usage is 0%(108 8K pages of total 12832)
+ndb_mgm> ALL REPORT MEMORY Node 1: Data usage is 5%(177 32K pages of total 3200) Node 1: Index usage is 0%(108 8K pages of total 12832) Node 2: Data usage is 5%(177 32K pages of total 3200) Node 2: Index usage is 0%(108 8K pages of total 12832)

 This information is also available from the

 MEMORY(as shown in the prior example),

 memory, or even simply

 mem).
 You can abbreviate

-BackupStatus in a similar
+BackupStatusin a similar fashion.

 Prior to NDB 7.2.10,